majorsilence/Dev/docs/DevOps/Jenkins-CI.md

 * Add a user (make sure the user is created first)

 ## Plugins
-You will what to install a few plugins to use jenkins with most projects.
+You will want to install a few plugins to use jenkins with most projects.

 Browse to the plugin sections "Manage Jenkins -> Manage Plugins -> Available" and install